joseym/AngularJS-MultiPicker/README.md

 AngularJS-MultiPicker
 =====================

+> __Update__ This is one of my earliest attempts at a directive and it's weak in a lot of areas.
+Feel free to fork and make it better.
+What we have here is simple and it solved the problem I was having.

 Angular JS Directive implementing MultiDatesPicker library.

 > MultiDatesPicker is the creation of [@dubrox](https://github.com/dubrox) and its repo can be found [here](https://github.com/dubrox/Multiple-Dates-Picker-for-jQuery-UI)